-- 4.3 In February 2022, the Council approved a balanced budget for 2022/23.
-This allows for net spending of £150.003m and required a Council Tax increase of 1.99%, an increase in the Social Care Precept of 2.0%, savings of £2.065m and the use of £13.146m from reserves (of which £5.471m of this relates to the s31 Grant referred to above which is being used to offset an estimated deficit on the Council's Business Rates Collection Fund in 2021/22 which is to be funded in 2022/23). - 4.4 Whilst the budget for the financial year 2022/23 is balanced, the likely continuing impact of Covid-19 combined with the underlying pressures on the Council's funding means that the Council's financial sustainability remains under pressure.
+- 4.3 In February 2023, the Council approved a balanced budget for 2023/24.
+This allows for net spending of £171.128m and required a Council Tax increase of 2.99%, an increase in the Social Care Precept of 2.0%, savings of £3.716m and the use of £10.250m from reserves. - 4.4 Whilst the budget for the financial year 2023/24 is balanced, the underlying pressures on the Council's funding means that the Council's financial sustainability remains under pressure.
 As required by statute, the Council has in place good arrangements for monitoring its budget with reports considered by the Executive on a quarterly basis.